conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 _ = SDL_RenderPresent(renderer)
 ```

-SDL exposes a C API, which Swift has long been able to import through Clang.
-The
-C++ interoperability mode is needed for LunaSVG, while the module-map and
+These calls intentionally remain close to SDL's C documentation.
+There are no
+C++ namespaces, constructors, templates, exceptions, name mangling, or C++
+standard-library types at this boundary.
+That makes C binary compatibility
+simpler, but not automatic: the headers and library must still match the target
+platform, architecture, and calling convention.

+Nor does direct C interoperability make a C API automatically safe or
+Swift-shaped.
+SDL handles are pointers, errors need explicit checks, and
+resources are released with functions such as `SDL_DestroyTexture` and
-dependency-management pattern applies to both libraries.
-Using explicit types
+`SDL_DestroyWindow`.
+Using explicit types such as `CFloat`, `Int32`, and `UInt8`
-such as `CFloat`, `Int32`, and `UInt8` also keeps the native widths visible at
+keeps the native widths visible, while `withUnsafeBytes` limits how long SDL can
-the boundary.

-LunaSVG is a static SVG renderer, so the sample regenerates the SVG text with
-new cloud positions for each frame.
-That keeps the animation intentionally
-simple and keeps the focus on the native interoperability path.
+access the Swift-owned buffer.
+Conan and CMake provide the binary and link
+requirements for SDL in exactly the same way as for LunaSVG; only the language
+mapping at the call boundary is different.

 ## Direct Calls Make ABI Compatibility More Important, Not Less